-The aim for all work undertaken at Marston Montgomery Primary School is to allow each child to realise his or her full potential.
-To this we endeavour to create an atmosphere of industry and purpose in the school, and to provide a broad, balanced and exciting curriculum, which gives children the basic skills, needed for work and life.
+The aim for all work undertaken at Long Lane C.E.
+Primary School (LLPS) and Marston Montgomery Primary School (MMPS) is to allow each child to realise his or her full potential and to develop a 'Learning for Life' attitude.
+To this we endeavour to create an atmosphere of industry and purpose in the school, and to provide a broad, balanced and exciting curriculum, which gives children the basic skills needed for work and life.
 When planning, teachers set suitable learning challenges and respond to children's diverse learning needs.
-A minority of children have particular learning and assessment needs and we aim to give children with SEN the greatest possible access to the National Curriculum, which they will normally receive alongside their peers in a mainstream classroom.
+A minority of children have particular learning and assessment needs and we aim to give children with SEND the greatest possible access to the National Curriculum, which they will normally receive alongside their peers in a mainstream classroom.

-This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (July 2014) and has been written with the following guidance and documents:-
+This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (July 2014) and has been written with the following guidance and documents: -